For general inquiries or questions, please email PublicHealth@nova.edu

 Students may enhance their job opportunities further by pursuing national certification (CHES - Certified Health Education Specialist).

-If after taking classes in the M.P.H.
-Program, a certificate seeking student decides to pursue the M.P.H. degree, the student must submit a new and complete application to the program to become a degree-seeking student, and must meet all the requirements for admission to the M.P.H. degree program.
+After taking classes in the certificate program, if a student decides to pursue the M.P.H. degree, the student must submit a new and complete application to the program to become a degree-seeking student and must meet all the requirements for admission to the M.P.H. degree program.